-The X Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the X1D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II, while the X Typ 113 does not have a direct successor.
+Both the X1D and the X Typ 113 have been discontinued, but can regularly be found used on eBay.
+The X1D was replaced by the Hasselblad X1D II, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Hasselblad X1D Manual (free pdf) or the online Leica X Typ 113 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Hasselblad X1D or the Leica X Typ 113 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.